-- What happens to the limiting weight? - What should we do to increase the limiting weight?
+- Is there any change in the limiting weight? - What should we do to increase the limiting weight?

 From the above activities we may define friction as follows,

 The force which opposes the relative motion of two surfaces of bodies in contact, is called 'frictional force'.